Pete Lucas: Career

 In the 1970s, Lucas was in a band called "Tracker" with Ian Amey and Trevor Ward-Davies, who were "Tich" and "Dozy" in Dave Dee, Dozy, Beaky, Mick & Tich.
 In 1976, the lineup of Tracker was arranged to be the new DDDBMT.
 Lucas became the new "Mick", which changed the usual name/instrument correlation, as originally, "Mick" was the drummer, and "Beaky" was the guitarist, but this was now inversed with Lucas as "Mick" on guitar.
 Lucas left DDDBMT in 1982, and two years later, joined The Troggs on bass.

 Death

 Lucas retired in 2022.
-Soon after, he was diagnosed with cancer, and spend most of his time in treatment at Salisbury Hospital, but was eventually allowed to return home to Bowerchalke, where he had lived since 1981.
+Soon after, he was diagnosed with cancer, and spent most of his time in treatment at Salisbury Hospital, but was eventually allowed to return home to Bowerchalke, where he had lived since 1981.

-Lucas died on 16 December 2023, his 73th birthday.
+Lucas died on 16 December 2023, his 73rd birthday.
 He was survived by his wife Cate and their son.
 His funeral was held at Salisbury Crematorium on 18 January 2024.